Key factors

 Most people would not need something this technical |

-It may seem like the price & quality trade-off is disappearing, because you can find a cheap version of almost anything for tens of dollars that still has good reviews (assuming the reviews are real).
-Remember 2 things:
+Now, it may seem like this price & quality trade-off is disappearing, because you can find a cheap version of almost anything for tens of dollars that still has good reviews (assuming the reviews are real).
+So you might be thinking: I'll just buy something cheap, and because the price is so low it doesn't matter if it's less featured or heavier or whatever compared to something higher end.
+When that breaks, I'll buy something cheap again, and so on.
+Just remember:

-- Many reviews are written after only a trial use, first use, or infrequent use: We've seen entire review videos of gear done at home, which is very different than actually being outdoors!
+- Many reviews are written after only a trial use or first use: We've seen entire review videos of gear done at home, which is very different than actually being outdoors!
+And reviews after the first use don't tell you about durability at all

-For gear specifically, the quality issues center around performance & durability.
+For this item specifically, the price vs. quality trade-off issues center around performance & durability.

 For coolers, performance & durability are linked (a punctured cooler doesn't insulate!).
 Therefore given the above, we definitely do not recommend single-use coolers.